Countdown To Launch Update – Expect The Unexpected.

 The biggest challenge I am finding, from the employers I have reached out to so far, is their steadfast requirement that I have either high-speed internet or a landline phone.
 (Hard to do in a van that will be moving) The competition is also fierce for remote jobs, but I feel like I am competent enough to switch industries if I need to.

-There are a couple of other things I am working on regarding my car and financing the van, but nothing I can really speak about yet.
-But trust me, the minute I figure it out I WILL be sharing it!
+There are a couple of other things I am working on regarding my car and financing the van.
+Nothing I can really speak about yet, but the minute I figure it out I will it!

-I have had a plan in place for about 6 months now to be somewhere specific during the first 2 weeks of September and even though my launch is likely being delayed, I still plan to make that trip.
+I already had plans for the first 2 weeks of September.
+Even though my launch is likely being delayed, I still plan to make that trip.
 Otherwise, right now I am taking it month by month.
 I am keeping my eyes and options open, my attitude optimistic and my end goal in sight.
 I’ve never been committed to anything in my life more than pursuing this dream.
 I won’t let a few silly obstacles prevent me from fulfilling it.